azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 with `[]`, `()`, etc).

 Additionally, it could be advantageous to be forgiving, to a degree, with your language's syntax, since the autoformatter can take care of it.
-For instance, you could allow trailing commas in list literals and things of that sort.
+You could allow trailing commas in list literals and things of that sort.
 The autoformatter can then decide to add trailing commas if the literal spans many lines, and not add them if it spans only one line.

 Having a forgiving syntax also helps with cutting down on parse errors, which makes your language easier to work with for a language server.